 #3 – Guest Instructors

 If you are a gym owner, consider bringing in well-known instructors to lead a group exercise class, like Zumba, boot camp, yoga, or functional fitness.
-This would work well for classes that are in high demand in your studio.
+This would work well for classes that are in high demand in your studio and could increase fitness class attendance by up to 40%.

 You would be surprised at the amount of interest you can draw from bringing in a guest instructor to lead a special class.
 This can also bring in significant revenue, even after you pay for the guest instructor.
 The video below shows an example of an event featuring a guest instructor.

 An additional idea would be to bring in a well-known yoga instructor to lead a special session for members.
 You could also promote this to non-members for an additional fee.
-The e-commerce options within Exercise.com allow you to process payments for special events such as classes with guest instructors.
+The gym ecommerce options provided by Exercise.com allow you to process payments for special events such as classes with guest instructors.

 #4 – Workout Challenges